-PST’s city cousin was named Philadelphia Rapid Transit (PRT) (represented by PCCs Nos.
-1055 and 1060), but actually PST was far faster, running on suburban rights-of-way far from city streets.
+PST’s city cousin was named Philadelphia Rapid Transit (PRT) (represented by PCCs 1055 and 1060), but actually PST was far more ‘rapid’, running on suburban rights-of-way far from city streets.

-Underneath the “Red Arrow” livery, No. 1007 itself has actually been a San Francisco Muni streetcar all its life.
-It ran from 1948 until 1982 on Muni’s J, K, L, M, and N lines, and was then retired and stored before being rehabilitated for the F-line opening in 1995.
-At first, the restored No. 1007 was painted in a modernistic silver and red San Francisco scheme similar to Muni’s Breda LRVs.
-It wasn’t popular, so Muni’s paint shop applied the handsome “Red Arrow” livery in 1997.
+Underneath the “Red Arrow” livery, Car 1007 itself has actually been a San Francisco Muni streetcar all its life.
+It ran from 1948 until 1982 on Muni’s J, K, L, M, and N lines, and was then retired and, in part because of our nonprofit’s advocacy, was stored rather than scrapped.

 » Philadelphia Transportation Co.
 (PTC) No. 1055

 » Philadelphia Rapid Transit Company No. 1060

 San Francisco Municipal Railway, San Francisco CA, 1948